RESETHACKER-COMMUNITY/Resources/bugbounty/sso/0AuthMisconfiguration.md

 OpenID Connect, OAuth 2.0, and MSAL to make sign-in fully secure

+'Redirect_uri' is used when a Resource Owner grants Authorization to the OAuth Client.
+Following the successful Authorization by the Resource Owner at the Authorization Server for the OAuth Client for Resource Server the Resource Owner is redirected back to the OAuth Client's Redirect_uri.

 ## Find OAuth Misconfiguration in SSO(Single Sign-On(SSO) Feature
 (For example Log in with Github, Microsfot, Google, Facebook etc)

 ## How to exploit OAuth Misconfiguration in SSO feature:
-1. OAuth token stealing :
+1. OAuth token stealing : Changing redirect_uri to attacker.com([Use IDN Homograph](https://hackerone.com/reports/861940) or common bypasses).

+2. OAuth Token Re-use.

-  Eg : To get oAuth tokens manually,
+  To get oAuth tokens manually,

     open Chrome dev tools (Ctrl + Shift +I ), head over to the Network tab, follow any SSO feature account(in video we have twitch account), inspect the http post request (gql) ,